Inserting a Table of Contents into your Word document is more than just a mere convenience – it’s a game-changer.

 Option 1: Insert a Table of Contents Using Preformatted Options

-1. Place the insertion point at the location in your document where you want the Table of Contents to appear.
+1. Place the insertion point where you want the Table of Contents to appear in your document.
 Typically, this is at the beginning or near the beginning of the document.

 2. Click the References tab.